SamBurgess93/Milestone-1/README.md

      <ul>
           <li><strong>About Me Section</strong> - Occupying 50% of the page width, on the left side, while viewing on a desktop.
 On mobile and tablet devices, the image becomes stacked at the top of the page, occupying 100% of the page width.
 This section illustrates the owners own fitness journey which will allow the user to relate to the story.
           </li>
           <li><strong>Comparison Image</strong> - Occupying 50% of the width, on the right side, while viewing on a desktop.
 On mobile and tablet devices, the container becomes stacked.
-Thispicture shows the owner himself has lost weight further helping the user to relate.
+This picture shows the owner himself has lost weight further helping the user to relate.
           </li>
           <li><strong>Coaching Image</strong> - Occupying 50% of the page width, on the left side, while viewing on a desktop.
 On mobile and tablet devices, the image becomes stacked, occupying 100% of the page width.
 This section illustrates shows the owner in a personal training setting showing the user his experience in coaching others.
           </li>